ClemSau/docker-and-kubernetes-course-notes/sections/5_docker_compose_with_multiple_local_containers.md

 ## Docker compose

 `docker-compose.yaml` is an additional file that is used to run mutliple containers at once.
 In addition to some uptakes, like shared private network.

+We can have multiple `docker-compose` files in order to work for different environments (eg development, production, test, etc...)